Overview

 -

-Actual Bodily Harm: This harm must be more than trivial but need not be permanent or dangerous.
-It includes both physical and psychological harm.
+Actual Bodily Harm: The harm must be more than trivial but need not be permanent or life-threatening.
+It includes both physical injuries and recognized psychiatric conditions.

 Physical Harm